Loyal to Me: Composition

 "Loyal to Me" is a pop song influenced by R&B ballads from the 1990s and early 2000s.
 Nina Nesbitt explained that she was inspired by Destiny's Child and TLC when she wrote this song.

 About the topic of the song, Nina Nesbitt said that she "wrote this as a bit of advice for one of [her] best friends".
 She explained to British magazine Clash that she sees it as "a list of symptoms you need to look out for when you fear you may be dating someone who doesn’t have the best intentions".

 Promotion and reception

 Following the release of "Loyal to Me", Nesbitt was featured on the cover of the "New Music Friday UK" playlist on Spotify.
 The song was promoted through billboard ads posted in Times Square by Spotify and Apple Music.
 It was the first time that both streaming platforms advertised the same artist in the same location.

 On iTunes, "Loyal to Me" peaked at 88 in the United Kingdom and at 97 in Brazil.
-According to The Daily Shuffle and Vents Magazine, this song has become a fan-favourite during Nesbitt's shows.
+According to The Daily Shuffle, this song has become a fan-favourite during Nesbitt's shows.